shaikhq/agentic-rag-db2/labs.md

-# IDUG LATAM 2025 - Db2 AI Workshop Instructions
+# IDUG EMEA 2025 - Db2 AI Workshop Instructions

 ## 1. Requesting an IBM id
 Go to this page and register for an IBMid: [Create an IBMid](https://www.ibm.com/account/reg/us-en/signup?formid=urx-19776)